agrawaldeepesh/LearningGit/README.md

 # LearningGit
 This is my first Learning Repository
 <br>
-The author of this Repo is Deepesh Agrawal
+The author of this Repo is D Agrawal